sematext/logagent-js/docs/installation.md

   heroku create
   git push heroku master
   ```
-4. Add the the log drain.
+4. Add the log drain
-  The URL format is https://loggerAppName.herokuapps.com/LOGSENE_TOKEN
+  The URL format is https://loggerAppName.herokuapps.com/LOGSENE_TOKEN.
-  Use following command, using the dynamically given name from "heroku create".
+  Use the following command to grab the dynamically assigned name from "heroku create".

   ```
   export LOGSENE_TOKEN=YOUR_LOGSENE_TOKEN
   heroku drains:add --app YOUR_HEROKU_MAIN_APPLICATION `heroku info -s | grep web-url | cut -d= -f2`$LOGSENE_TOKEN
   ```
 Now you can see your logs in Logsene, define Alert-Queries or use Kibana for Dashboards.

 3. Scale logagent-js service on Heroku

 In case of high log volume, scale logagent-js on demand using
 ```
 heroku scale web=3
 ```